medic/cht-docs/content/en/apps/reference/app-settings/_index.md

 | () | nested blocks, eg: 'a && (b || c)' |

 ### Rules
-Validation settings may consist of Pupil.js rules and rules specific to Medic Mobile.
+Validation settings may consist of Pupil.js rules and rules specific to the CHT.
 These two types of rules cannot be combined as part of the same rule.

 Not OK: